Zapper-fi/protocol/docs/api-intro/api-intro.md

 ### 2) Get set up

-Grab the API Key, store it in a safe place, and use it to securely access the API.
+Grab the API key, store it in a safe place, and use it to securely access the API.

 #### Curl Request Example